General program questions

 - Diploma vs. ADN/BSN degree

-- Appropriate documentation of all pre-clinical documentation
+- Appropriate documentation of all pre-clinical work

 - Learner providing accurate information

 What if I can only work a day shift?

 - We cannot guarantee a particular shift or schedule.
 The accepting agency and the preceptor’s availability will determine your schedule.